mieweb/docs/content/functions/portal-management/employer-portal-setup.md

 1. <strong>Custom Module Name</strong>: The name defaults to <em>Reports</em>.
 Customize up to 60 characters.
 2. <strong>Instruction text</strong>: This field may be used to supply optional instructions for utilizing the Employer Reports page.
 3. <strong>Available reports</strong>: Use the selector to choose all reports to be displayed on the Reports page.
 Reports with the Employer Portal Report category will display in the list for selection.

+#### Schedule Appointments

+The *Schedule Appointments* module can be updated to allow certain functionality, as well as to display warnings or specified text, as needed.

+**Custom Module Name**: The name defaults to *Schedule Appointments*.
+Customize up to 60 characters.

+**Schedule an Appointment**: This selection allows users to schedule appointments from their portal by signing up for an appointment slot, based on appointment types and schedules set up within the system.
+In order for the schedules to interact with the portal, the location linked to each schedule needs to be added to the **Locations** chart tab of the Provider Organization chart.
+Appointment types that are available for selection are managed from the {{% syslink "Appt Types" "func=scheduler&s=apttypes" %}} chart tab of the {{% syslink "Scheduler" "func=scheduler%23Now" %}} .
+Selecting **Available For Portal** on the respective appointment type indicates that the appointment type will be made available within the portal.
+Not selecting this option indicates that the appointment type linked to the schedule will NOT be available within the portal.

+**Request an Appointment**: This selection allows users to request appointments through their portal by sending an appointment request with their preferences and appointment information to the clinic.
+Once verified, appointments will display on the user's *My Appointments* page.

+{{% note %}}
+To use this feature, a *Request an Appointment* message type must be enabled.
+{{% /note %}}

+**Disable appointment confirmation/cancellation emails:** When checked, appointment confirmation and cancellation emails will not be sent.

+**Allow scheduling past due appointments**: With this enabled, users will be able to schedule past due appointments.

+**Disable calendar searching:** Hides the calendar when scheduling an appointment, to prevent selecting dates not present in the current drop-down list.

+**Show "First available provider" option when selecting a provider**: If enabled, the option for *First available provider* will display to users when scheduling appointments.

+**Force any available provider**: This disables the Select Provider field from displaying on the portal, automatically assigning a provider based on the appointment type and availability.

+**Show appointments regardless of visible date:** When checked, appointments will be displayed on the portal regardless of their visible date.
+When scheduling these appointments the available times will begin from the appointment's visible date.

+**Days to show past appointments**: Use this field to set the number of days of past appointments to display.

+**Days out to search for**: This field can be used to set the number of days being searched, out from the present day.

+**Days out before showing days**: This field determines how many days before having to show additional days, out from the present day.

+**Warning message for past due appointments**: Use this field to free text a warning message that will be displayed next to an appointment past due date.

+{{% note %}}
+This field will only display if *Allow scheduling past due appointments* IS NOT selected.
+{{% /note %}}

+**Alert text to show at top of form**: Use this field to display an alert or memo at the top of the page (e.g., "If this is a medical emergency, please dial 9-1-1.").

+**Appointment types excluded from portal:** Excludes these types of appointments from being displayed in the portal.

+**Appointment types that require comments:** Require comments to be entered for these appointment types when scheduled**.**

+**Comments input instructions:** This field will update the placeholder text for the comments input when an appointment type that requires comments is enabled.

+**Schedule a new appointment button text:** This field will replace the button text that is used to schedule a new appointment; displayed at the bottom of the 'My Appointments' module within the portal.

 #### Send a Message